 Due to the various chemical and hormonal antagonist that many women face in industrialized countries, a key point in helping restore balance is to focus on diet and lifestyle choices.

 Hormones are powerful chemical messengers, that circulate though the body and coordinate complex processes such as growth, fertility, immunity and endocrine health (the word endocrine literally means, secreting internally).

 Progesterone facilitates the thyroid hormone according to Dr. Ward Dean, M.D., thus, promoting normal thyroid function and normal metabolism.
-Conversely, xeno-estrogens are an antagonist to thyroid function, being a primary cause of low thyroid, weight gain and chronic fatigue.
+Conversely, xeno-estrogens are an antagonist to thyroid function, being a primary cause of low thyroid, which can lead to low libido, weight gain and chronic fatigue to mention just a few of the side effects.
 Understanding how the body functions is the first step to understanding how we can heal the underlying causes for health problems that rob us of optimal health and well-being.

 A basic breakdown